A Mansion for Peace

 space for Dayton’s Safety Building.

 The County Board of Elections essentially kept the home standing until 1975.
-City plans for development stood in conflict to a rising conviction for historic preservation.
+City plans for development stood in conflict with a rising conviction for historic preservation.
 In 1974, the Isaac Pollack house was listed on the National Registry of Historic Places in a proposal supported by the significance of the “person,” Isaac Pollack, and as the last remaining “high Victorian architecture” in Dayton.

 Debate, however, rages on about demolishment of the Isaac Pollack house when by fortune the building is purchased in 1977 by Thomas Lee Dues, president of Endeco Corporation.
 As an architectural-engineering consultant, he worked with the river corridor revitalization planners and Montgomery County to move the building five blocks to Monument Avenue.

 In 1979, after months of preparation, a 32 wheel flatbed truck hauled the home along Perry Avenue to its new home with surprisingly very little damage.
 The estimated weight of the house was 300 tons!
 The move took an entire Sunday and attracted hundreds of onlookers.
-The move, along with the building’s four-month restoration is estimated to have cost $260,000.
+The move, along with the building’s four-month restoration, is estimated to have cost $260,000.

 In 2005, the Pollack House became the permanent home for the Dayton International Peace Museum.
 Come visit the Pollack house and check out the permanent and temporary educational exhibits in this beautiful Mansion for Peace.